pmokeev/aith-containers/lab4/README.md

 kubectl create namespace llm-app

 ```
-## Applying all the manifestations
+## Applying all the manifestations to the namespace

 ```bash
 kubectl apply -f secrets.yaml -n llm-app